robincornett/display-featured-image-genesis/README.md

 * better decision making process for firing up scripts/styles
 * moved scripts to footer
 * set plugin version to be used for scripts/style versions
+* bugfix: now we play nice with silly Jetpack Photon

 ### 1.4.2
 * bugfix: titles fixed for Genesis Blog Template